 If you offer a “mystery item box” for purchase with V-Bucks, you must set the

-PaidRandomItemfunction in the entitlement totrueand disclose the accurate numerical odds of obtaining each possible item.If you offer a “luck boost” for purchase with V-Bucks that provides the player with a greater probability of receiving a random item in gameplay, you must set the
+PaidRandomItemfield in the entitlement totrueand disclose the accurate numerical odds of obtaining each possible item prior to its purchase.If you offer a “luck boost” for purchase with V-Bucks that provides the player with a greater probability of receiving a random item in gameplay, you must set the

-PaidRandomItemfunction in the entitlement totrueand disclose the accurate numerical odds of obtaining each possible item.If you offer “tokens” for purchase with V-Bucks that can only be redeemed for a random item, you must use the
+PaidRandomItemfield in the entitlement totrueand disclose the accurate numerical odds of obtaining each possible item prior to its purchase.If you offer a key for purchase with V-Bucks that can only be used to open a "mystery item box”, you must set the

-RestrictPaidRandomItemsfunction to prevent players without access from acquiring the random reward.
+RestrictPaidRandomItemsfunction to prevent players without access to Paid random items from using the key to open the "mystery item box".

 ✅ Do clearly disclose if offers have time-limited perks.